A Night Out on the East End, Part One (Bloomfield, Garfield, Highland Park)

 178 Pearl Street

-If you’re looking for a dive with a little bit less of rowdiness, Nico’s has bar food, cheap drinks, and tons of seating, either at the horseshoe bar itself or in classic diner-style booths.
-Like nearby Cobra, they also host karaoke nights, plus trivia, poetry readings, and more.
-Nothing fancy, but a wonderfully laid-back night out spot.
+Nico’s bills itself as a “neighborhood dive bar that welcomes all.”
+So, if you’re in the mood for a casual spot with diverse patronage, bar food, cheap drinks, and ample seating — either at the horseshoe bar itself or in classic diner-style booths — Nico’s is worth a stop.
+They also host karaoke nights, plus trivia, poetry readings, and more.
+Nothing fancy, just a wonderfully laid-back night out spot.

 Culture/Going Out